LightBurn UI Tour¶

 The color palette lives along the bottom of the main window by default, though a common alternative is docking it next to the creation tools along the left.

-There are 2 special layers at the end of the cut palette, labeled T1 and T2.
-These are Tool Layers and are purely for creating non-output shapes in your designs.
+There are two special layers at the end of the cut palette, labeled T1 and T2.
+These are Tool Layers and are used for creating non-output shapes in your designs.
 These layers have no cut parameters and will never be output to the laser.
 For example you could use them for: